 Cloning Virtual Machines through Network Isolation

-Virtual lab management is an emerging area in software development lifecycles.
-Visual Studio Lab Management is a product in Visual Studio that brings virtual lab management to developers and testers.
-By using Visual Studio Lab Management, development teams can leverage virtualization technology in their development and test labs to compose complex multi-tier environments from virtual machines.
+Virtual lab management is an emerging area in software development lifecycle.
+Visual Studio Lab Management is a new product in Visual Studio that brings virtual lab management to developers and testers.
+Using Visual Studio Lab Management, development teams can leverage virtualization technology in their development and test labs to compose complex multi-tier environments from virtual machines.
 They can then deploy application builds and run tests on those environments.

 One of the motivations for using virtualization in development and test labs is that you can create identical copies, or clones, of deployed virtual machines by copying just a few files.
 Cloning is useful in many scenarios.
 For example, a developer who needs a copy of a tester’s environment to reproduce an issue can create a clone of that environment.
 In a test team, each individual tester can clone a copy of an environment and then coordinate his or her testing efforts with the rest of the team.
 Cloning saves time for both developers and testers because they do not have to repeatedly install the operating systems and other software in each environment that they create.

 Even though it is easy to clone a virtual environment, there are consequences of cloning that you have to consider.
 Machines in a cloned environment have the same computer names as the machines in the original environment.
 In some cases, they could even have the same IP addresses and MAC addresses.
 This could result either in one of the clones losing network connectivity, or network traffic that is targeted for one clone reaching the other instead.
 Eventually, an unintended consequence could be that you deploy an application to a particular clone and conduct tests on another clone.